Today, I’ve got something really important to share…

 Now, don’t get me wrong, dehydrators are fine machines.

-But a good oven on low heat or even the power of the sun can work some magic on fruit.
+But a good oven on low heat or even the sun’s power can work magic on fruit.

 It might take a tad longer, but hey, good things come to those who wait.